 MISLEADING PRICES

-• inviting you to purchase a product at a special offer price without making you aware that there is limited stock / availability and where the trader knows that demand for the product generated by advertising will outstrip supply (bait advertising)
+- inviting you to purchase a product at a special offer price without making you aware that there is limited stock / availability, and the trader knows that demand for the product generated by advertising will outstrip supply (bait advertising)

-The definition of 'product' in the Regulations covers goods, services, digital content, immovable property and rights or obligations.
+The definition of 'product' in the DMCCA covers goods, services, digital content, immovable property and rights or obligations.

-Pricing practices guidance is available for traders on what is considered to be good practice when giving information to consumers about prices.
+Guidance for Traders on Pricing Practices (produced by the Chartered Trading Standards Institute and available on the Business Companion website) is designed to explain pricing law to traders and provide guidance on what is considered to be good practice when giving information to consumers about prices.
 There is no legal requirement for traders to comply with the guide, but it takes their legal obligations into account.
-Whilst the guide is aimed at traders, you may wish to check out how a trader ought to price goods and services for you.
-The guide does not specifically refer to the pricing of digital content, but the general recommendations will apply.
-Guidance for Traders on Pricing Practices is available via the 'Providing price information' guide on the Business Companion website.
+Whilst the guide is aimed at traders, you may wish to check out how a trader ought to price products for you.

 DYNAMIC AND SURGE PRICING